-- Has sufficient floor space for external components. - Provides a table or desktop for external devices such as a telephone, external monitor, keyboard, and mouse, and for systems running ftSSS for VMware vSphere, a management PC.
+- Has sufficient floor space for external components. - Provides a table or desktop for external devices such as a telephone, external monitor, keyboard, and mouse, and for ftServer systems running VMware ESX, a management PC.

-For ftServer systems running ftSSS for VMware vSphere, provide a monitor, keyboard, and mouse to install VMware ESX and ftSSS for VMware vSphere.
+For ftServer systems running VMware ESX, provide a monitor, keyboard, and mouse to install VMware ESX and ftSSS for VMware vSphere.
 For access to the ftServer system after you install the operating system and ftSSS, arrange for a serial connection from a management PC to the ftServer system.